What happens when your child turns 16

 - they need to live away from home to study

-They may be eligible for ABSTUDY if they’re Aboriginal and Torres Strait Islander, 16 or older and are either:
+They may be eligible for ABSTUDY if they’re an Aboriginal or Torres Strait Islander Australian, 16 or older and are either:

 - studying full time